EvgrafovMichail/python_mipt_dafe/homeworks/sem2_hw1/solidipy_framework/README.md

 <!-- ABOUT THE PROJECT -->
+<a id="about-the-project"></a>

 ## About The Project

-*Solidipy* is a Python library designed to provide a solid foundation for machine learning tasks.
-It includes various machine learning algorithms such as k-nearest neighbors (KNN) and regressions, along with evaluation metrics to assess model performance.
+*Solidipy-MIPT* is a Python library designed to provide a solid foundation for machine learning tasks.
+It includes various machine learning algorithms such as Weighted k-nearest neighbors (WKNN) and regressions, along with evaluation metrics to assess model performance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+<a id="built-with"></a>

 ### Built With